Short breaks statement – how we manage the service

 What children have told us

-For children, we want to know that they have been kept safe and had fun at a short break, and have been given a chance to try new activities and make new friends.
+We want to know that children have been kept safe and had fun at a short break, and have been given a chance to try new activities and make new friends.

-One of the conditions that organisations sign up to when they receive funding from us is that they will ask children what they would like from a short break, and what they think of the service they get.
+One of the conditions of funding is that organisations must ask children what they would like from a short break, and what they think of the service they get.
+Some of their feedback has been:

 We keep a register of disabled children to help us to plan services for the future.